gchq/stroom-docs/HOWTOs/General/FeedManagementHowTo.md

 # Stroom HOWTO - Feed Management

-## 1. Introduction
 This HOWTO demonstrates how to manage [Feeds](../../user-guide/feeds.md "Stroom Feeds")

-### 1.1 Assumptions
+## Assumptions
+- All Sections
-1. An account with the `Administrator` Application [Permission](../../user-guide/roles.md "Stroom Application Permissions") is currently logged in.
+ - an account with the `Administrator` Application [Permission](../../user-guide/roles.md "Stroom Application Permissions") is currently logged in.

-## 2. Creation of an Event Feed
+## Creation of an Event Feed
 We will be creating an Event Feed with the name `TEST-FEED-V1_0`.

 Once you have logged in, move the cursor to the **System** folder within the `Explorer` tab and select it.